 3. Enable MMS Auto-Download

 Enabling MMS auto-download is another way to solve the "android phone not downloading pictures in text messages" problem.
 This allows you to send and receive multimedia messages using the standard messaging app on your Android phone.
+You might also see this download mms messages problem if tap to download not working Android, in particular if normally you download mms messages automatically in the default messages app.

 You can also set this software to automatically download MMS as soon as they arrive.